Dimension reduction, exact recovery, and error estimates for sparse reconstruction in phase space: Reconstruction from noisy data

 In this and the next \namecref{sec:dualConstructionII} we prove error estimates for the particle reconstruction from noisy observations.
 As in \cref{sec:exactRecovery} we denote the ground truth particle configuration by $\lambda^\dagger\in\Mp(\domdyn)$ with $\lambda^\dagger=\sum_{i=1}^Nm_i\delta_{(x_i,v_i)}$, with snapshots $u^\dagger_t=\mv^d_t\lambda^\dagger$, $t\in\alltimes$, and with position-velocity projections $\liftVar^\dagger=\Rj\lambda^\dagger$ or $\liftVar^\dagger_\theta=\Rj_\theta\lambda^\dagger$, $\theta\in\alldirs$.
 The noisefree observations are denoted $\data^\dagger_t=\fopstat_t\mv^d_t\lambda^\dagger$, the noisy ones $\data^\delta_t$, $t\in\alltimes$, with noise strength

 The main result of these \namecrefs{sec:dualVariables} is the below stated more quantitative version of \cref{thm:reconstructionErrorEstimate}.
 Its error estimates depend on how close we are to a coincidence or a ghost particle.
-This proximity to a degenerate configuration is quantified via the notion of $\Delta$-coincidences and $\Delta$-ghost particles that will be introduced in \cref{def:DeltaGhost,def:DeltaGhostII}.
+This proximity to a degenerate configuration is quantified via the notion of $\Delta$-coincidences and $\Delta$-ghost particles that will be introduced in \cref{def:DeltaGhost,def:DeltaGhostII} \lookUp{\ref{iteme}}, in which $\Delta$ can be thought of as the smallest necessary shift of the particles to produce a coincidence or a ghost particle.
 Vanishing $\Delta$ indicates a degenerate configuration, and in this case the error estimates become void (since the error is in those cases measured in the trivial unbalanced Wasserstein divergence $\unbalancedWasserstein[2]{0}\equiv0$).
-Finally note that those snapshots that are not directly reconstructible from measurements will instead be reconstructed from the position-velocity projections $\liftVar_\theta$ with $\theta$ from a certain set of \emph{good directions} $\gooddirs\subset\alldirs$.
+Finally note that those snapshots that cannot directly be reconstructed from measurements will instead be reconstructed from the position-velocity projections $\liftVar_\theta$ with $\theta$ from a certain set of \emph{good directions} $\gooddirs\subset\alldirs$.